Constant-speed, Constant-volume Air Handling UnitSystem

 The measurement locations for a CSCV AHU are shown in Figure 2.

 Figure 2.
-Measurement points locations.
+CSCV AHU measurement locations.

 Further Reading